LA Municipal Code 104.15: Unlicensed Marijuana Operations

 - Water, power, and other utilities can be cut off to the property where the activity is taking place, if:

-- The LAPD gives written confirmation that unlicensed marijuana activity is occurring, and
+- The LAPD gives written confirmation that illegal marijuana activity is occurring, and

 - The Department of Cannabis Regulation (DCR) gives written confirmation that the business or operation does not have a temporary license for such activity